EXPERIMENT. CONNECT. DIG DEEP.

 Open Dance Project’s distinctive performance style creates memorable, immersive experiences that break down conventional barriers between artists and audience members to make dance both more accessible and more meaningful.
 Collapsing the distance between the subject and the stage through critically acclaimed immersive performances and a commitment to accessibility, ODP’s programs simultaneously demystify dance and make it come alive in a visceral, compelling manner.

-Open Dance Project’s educational programming, which accounts for more than 50% of its annual operating budget, now impacts more than 3500 people a year from diverse socioeconomic backgrounds, mixed abilities, and ages.
-Through our partnerships with Young Audiences, the Houston Arts Access Initiative, the Arts for Learning Lab at University of Houston, Shriner’s Hospital, Memorial Hermann, KIPP Houston, and others, ODP’s classroom residencies and professional development workshops for teachers help to ensure that students in underserved communities in Houston have greater access to the arts, and, through that access, a statistically better chance at success in life as defined by data driven research.
+Open Dance Project has served as a significant contributor to arts equity in Houston.
+Through its partnerships with Young Audiences, the Houston Arts Access Initiative, the Arts for Learning Lab at University of Houston, Shriner’s Hospital, Memorial Hermann, KIPP Houston, and others, ODP’s classroom residencies and professional development workshops for teachers have helped to ensure that students in underserved communities in Houston have greater access to the arts, and, through that access, a statistically better chance at success in life as defined by data driven research.
 ODP is on the Texas Commission on the Arts Touring Roster and is a new partner of Arts Connect Houston and Hobby Center’s Discovery Series.